pololu/p-star-examples/usb-imu-lsm6.X/README.md

 The yellow LED will always be on while this example is running.

-The red LED will always be off.
+The red LED will be on if the LSM6DS33 was not detected when starting up.

 ## Example uses